HBClab/NiBetaSeries/docs/workflows.rst

         smoothing_kernel=0.0,
         selected_confounds=[''])

-The bold file is optionally temporally filtered (low pass) and smoothed by nilearn before being passed into nistats for modelling by least squares separate (LSS).
+The BOLD file is optionally temporally filtered (low-pass) and smoothed by nilearn before being passed into nistats for modeling using the "least squares separate" (LSS) procedure.

 Correlation Workflow